rrazcueta/moonveil/docs/guides/guide.md

 If you’re a Seeker, turn back!
 This section is just for you Guides.

+## Moon Effects

+Each day, The Moonveil curses your Seekers with a new Moon Effect.
+After a rest, roll d66 for an effect.
+Moon effects stack until you find safety from The Moonveil.

 # Rogue Mode

 Rogue Mode is about going deep into dungeons, finding loot, powering up, and accomplishing a goal.